jorgebastida/gordon/docs/run_local.rst

 --------------------

 Node lambdas don't require any specific setup, but you should keep in mind the limitations of of the mock ``LambdaContext`` object that gordon uses as second argument of your lambda.
-You can find the current implementation `here <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/node.js>`_.
+You can find the current implementation `Node Loader <https://github.com/jorgebastida/gordon/blob/master/gordon/loaders/node.js>`_.

 We'll try to make this mock more clever overtime.
 PR Welcome!